Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Slicing**

-Let me create the following rank 2 array with shape (3,4)
+Let me create the rank 2 array with shape (3,4)

 $$
 a = \begin{bmatrix}